-Sjögren syndrome is an autoimmune condition of exocrine glands that produce tears and saliva.
+Sjögren syndrome, or Sjögren disease, is an autoimmune condition of the exocrine glands that produce tears and saliva.

-Sjogren syndrome is the second most common autoimmune disorder after rheumatoid arthritis.
-There is a recognised female predilection with F:M ratio of ≈ 9:1.
+Sjögren syndrome is the second most common autoimmune disorder after rheumatoid arthritis.
+There is a recognized female predilection with F:M ratio of ≈9:1.
 Patients typically present around the 4th to 5th decades.

 Clinically, it manifests as: